 Domino's Pizza (DPZ) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the pizza chain had lost 0.83% in the past month.
-In that same time, the Retail-Wholesale sector gained 1.3%, while the S&P 500 gained 3.19%.
+Coming into today, shares of the pizza chain had lost 0.03% in the past month.
+In that same time, the Retail-Wholesale sector lost 2.15%, while the S&P 500 gained 1.44%.

-Investors will be hoping for strength from DPZ as it approaches its next earnings release.
+Wall Street will be looking for positivity from DPZ as it approaches its next earnings report date.
 The company is expected to report EPS of $3.77, up 20.45% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.38 billion, up 19.82% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.38 billion, up 19.82% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.42 per share and revenue of $4.14 billion.
-These totals would mark changes of +29.78% and +14.33%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for DPZ.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for DPZ should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.07% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.13% higher within the past month.
 DPZ currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, DPZ is currently trading at a Forward P/E ratio of 30.98.
-This valuation marks a discount compared to its industry's average Forward P/E of 34.7.
+Valuation is also important, so investors should note that DPZ has a Forward P/E ratio of 29.96 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 30.43.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 167, which puts it in the bottom 35% of all 250+ industries.
+This group has a Zacks Industry Rank of 171, putting it in the bottom 33% of all 250+ industries.

+To follow DPZ in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report